Newfoundland and Labrador Income Tax Calculator 2026: How it Works & How to Reduce Taxable Income

 Step 2: Calculate CPP contributions and EI premiums

-For Employment Insurance, the 2026 premium rate is 1.63% of insurable earnings.
-These premiums apply to earnings up to the maximum insurable earnings limit of $68,900, resulting in a maximum annual employee premium of $1,123.07.
-Employers are responsible for paying 1.4 times the employee premium, leading to a maximum employer premium of $1,572.30.
+For EI in 2026, the premium is 1.63% of earnings up to $68,900, with a maximum employee premium of $1,123.07.
+Employers contribute 1.4 times that amount, totalling a maximum of $1,572.30.

 Step 3: Calculate federal income tax